 1. Why is your practice dedicated to psychological evaluations for immigration cases?

 Since working with asylum seekers Human Rights First, I have never wanted to work with any other population.
 I love working with immigrants from across the globe.
-I believe that done properly, a psychological evaluation is a unique opportunity to both document the impact of violence, persecution and hardship while assisting the client with their healing process.
+I believe that done properly, a psychological evaluation is a unique opportunity to document the impact of violence, persecution and hardship while assisting the client with their healing process.

 2. Where did you receive your training?